 Evidence of the Lack of Development and Growth within the RPA.
-As documented in Appendix 5 of this Plan, the RPA has suffered from the lack of development and would qualify as a Conservation Area (for the improved sub-area) and as a blighted area (for the vacant sub-area).
+As documented in Appendix 5 of this Plan, the RPA has suffered from the lack of development and would qualify as a conservation area.
 In recent years, the area has not benefited from sustained private investment and/or development, instead suffering economic decline.
 Absent intervention by the City, properties within the RPA would not be likely to gain in value.